Minnesota Urban Mental Health Professional Loan Forgiveness Guidelines

 Loans in current or active default are NOT eligible for forgiveness in this program, even if considered in good standing with the collections agency.
 Previously defaulted loans that have since been completely rehabilitated and are not currently in active default status are eligible.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
 Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.

 Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years in an underserved urban community.
 An underserved urban community in Minneapolis or St. Paul is defined by Minnesota statute 144.1501 as a health professional shortage area (HPSA), medically underserved area (MUA), or with medically underserved populations (MUP).
 Use the website from the federal Health Resources and Services Administration (HRSA) to verify that a clinic or facility is in one of these designations.

 Selected participants shall provide direct patient care hours/client-centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.

-Participants must begin their service obligation under this program no later than March 31 following completion of their licensure or residency.
+Participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their licensure as originally stated in their application.